nk027/bvar/README.md

 References
 -------

+Nikolas Kuschnig and Lukas Vashold (2019).
+BVAR: Bayesian Vector Autoregressions with Hierarchical Prior Selection in R. Department of Economics Working Paper Series, 296.
+WU Vienna University of Economics and Business, Vienna.
+URL <https://epub.wu.ac.at/7216/>.

 Domenico Giannone, Michele Lenza and Giorgio E. Primiceri (2015).
 Prior Selection for Vector Autoregressions.
 The Review of Economics and Statistics, 97:2, 436-451, DOI: [10.1162/REST_a_00483](dx.doi.org/10.1162/REST_a_00483.).